-How long is family photo and Video session?
+How long does a family photo and video session take?

-Usually hour and a half is more than enough to take all the photos you want.
-It also depends on how many family members you have and what age are kids.
-The younger they are the short time we will have to keep them engaged in taking photos.
-This Prospect Park family session took exactly 90 minutes.
-In fact it was just enough to take some posed and candid photos.
+Usually, an hour and a half is more than enough to take all the photos you want.
+It also depends on how many family members you have and your kids’ age.
+The younger they are, the shorter time we will have to keep them engaged in taking photos.
+This Prospect Park family session took precisely 90 minutes.
+In fact, it was just enough to take some posed and candid photos.

-For more details on topography of the Prospect Park head out to the Prospect Park map.
+For more details on the topography of the Prospect Park, head out to the Prospect Park map.